Viaprestige/Viasocial/README.md

 ### Demonstration

-To run a demo, just put the main folder in your localhost WWW. then you have to edite facebook.class.php, by defining {url} in :
+To run a demo, just put the main folder in your localhost WWW. then you have to edite facebook.class.php, by defining {url} in constructor :

 	    // Debuging
 	    // $this->settings['url'] = '{url}';